blh119/Computational_Statistics/README.md

 The coverage probability of a confidence interval (CI) is the actual probability that the interval contains the true value of statistics interest

 Memo 5 - Ordinary sample proportion for point estimation: pb = S/n; Adjusted Wald approximation for point estimation pe = (S + 2)/(n + 4); S is binomial S ∼ Bin(n, p).
 Which is better exact of appoximate coverage?

+Memo 6 - Macro to generate random data from a uniform distribution